sugimx/sugimix_Web/EMAILJS_SETUP.md

    - Click "Connect Account"
    - Sign in with your Gmail account
    - Grant necessary permissions
-   - Give your service a name (e.g., "Sugimx Gmail")
+   - Give your service a name (e.g., "Sug Gmail")
    - Note down the **Service ID** (you'll need this later)

 ### 3. Create Email Template